-We see that both mass and radius of the compact cluster decrease with increasing dimensionality.
-But as in three dimension, the gravitation attraction in higher dimension leads to the formation of black hole but with smaller mass and radius.
+The numerical solutions of Eq.~(\ref{eq:d_tov_scaled}) in higher dimensions ($D=4$, $5$ and $6$) are shown in Fig.~(\ref{fig:fig4}).
+We see that both the mass and radius of the compact object decrease with increasing dimensionality.
+But as in three-dimensions, the gravitational attraction in higher dimensions leads to the formation of a black hole with a smaller mass and radius.
 In both panels, we have considered $\bar{T}=0.33$ (dashed lines) and $\bar{T}=1$ (solid lines).
-We see by comparing Fig.~(\ref{fig:fig2}) and (\ref{fig:fig4}), that as has been predicted by the polytropic equation of state \cite{Leon/Cruz:2000}, the effect of gravity is stronger in $D=3$ than any other dimension.
-The mass-radius curves in higher dimensions have qualitatively the same structure as the one in $3+1$ dimension except that the compact objects including the black hole have a smaller size.
+We see by comparing Fig.~(\ref{fig:fig2}) and (\ref{fig:fig4}), that as has been predicted by the polytropic EOS \cite{Leon/Cruz:2000}, the effect of gravity is stronger in dimension $D=3$ than any other dimension.
+The mass-radius curves in higher dimensions have qualitatively the same structure as the one in $3+1$ dimensions except that the compact objects have a smaller sizes.